Stanford Research Development Office

 This is a Limited Submission funding opportunity.
 A university-wide internal selection process is required prior to proposal submission to NSF.
 No more than three preliminary proposals are permitted from Stanford as the lead institution.

-Find more information on the selection process and submit internal applications via the STC competition page, available from the Limited Submissions portal page.
+You can find more information on the selection process and submit internal applications through the STC competition page, available from the Limited Submissions portal page.

 Resources